ClaudioFerreir/mysite-Django/README.md

 # Personal Blog
-## Project built with Django - Python
+## This project was built with Django - Python